 San Juan Overview

 San Juan is a mix of ancient history and modern luxury, catering equally to history buffs, adventure-lovers and shopaholics.
 Old San Juan’s forts and colonial architecture give this part of the city a distinct European flair.
 The narrow streets and city squares peppered with museums and statues are also home to excellent cafes and boutiques.
 The modern side of San Juan is trendy and chic, offering fine dining, casinos and shopping.
 Stay at a stylish resort near downtown, then check out the red-hot nightclubs and bars.
 For those who want a more laid-back experience, San Juan offers several public beaches that are carefully managed by the local government.
 That means you’ll always be able to find a clean, great stretch of sand.
-Rich with history and full of culture, San Juan makes for a great vacation you can’t quite get anywhere else.
+Rich with history and full of culture, San Juan promises a vacation you can’t quite get anywhere else.

 Other Destinations in Puerto-Rico